b3yond/solidarityGame/CONCEPT.md

 Maybe attributes for fighting aren't a bad idea?
 You need to figure that out anyway, and it would give police a comprehensible advantage.
 Weapons would soon become the deciding factor anyway, though.

-# Ingame economy
+## Ingame economy

 What is happening in the game and how can the players partake?

-### Sectors of Wageslave production
+### Sectors of Corporate production

 Each product has a different minigame.
-Wageslaves get employed permanently 8h, Punks only per daily basis, more flexible and 4h.
+Wageslaves get employed permanently, and for 8h a day.
+Punks are employed only per daily basis, at different times and for 4h each.

 * Producing Food: mix the right ingredients, so tasty Soylent/Beer/other food types emerge.
-* Coding: arrange Code Snippets so they make sense, find bugs in code.
+* Coder: arrange Code Snippets so they make sense, find bugs in code.
 * Server setup: execute the right commands to setup a server in different environments.
 (Reality ftw!)
+* Server admin: scale services, click on wrong database entries.
 * Advertising: choose image snippets, place them nicely and think of a small slogan.
 * Doctor: treat illnesses.
 * Care: treat people who need your help.
 * Hardware: Completing puzzles of blueprints or small pieces to build functioning circuits -> new PCs, machines and weapons.
-* Writing: arrange nonsense texts so the right conjunctions meet up.
+* Journalist: arrange nonsense texts so the right conjunctions meet up.
 * Busdriver: Drive from station to station, control tickets
 * Truckdriver: Drive from station to station, load and unload cargo
 * Delivery: bringing packages to houses